 4.4.
 Instructions for maintenance, if any:

 4.5.
-List of paragraphs of this Regulation which do not apply by virtue of the installation conditions for a VAS type approved as a separate technical unit, which is to be installed in specified places in specified vehicles.
+List of paragraphs of this Regulation which do not apply by virtue of the installation conditions for a VAS , which is to be installed in specified places in specified vehicles.

-Annex 2
+Annex 2a